 The Unfunded List began in 2015 when a handful of volunteers asked social entrepreneurs around the world to send us their best unfunded grant proposals.
 An expert volunteer evaluation committee read these proposals and every applicant received helpful and candid feedback.
 We published the best scoring proposals to our official Unfunded List and promoted it as far as we could.
 Seeing the potential from this first round we formed this not for profit, 501c3 organization dedicated to providing information about philanthropy to the social sector.
 We continue to review grant proposals twice a year but have expanded to provide comprehensive feedback to anyone doing social impact projects – just send us whatever written materials you have that best describe your organization and our experts will take a look.
-Currently, our evaluation committee is comprised of just under 200 members and we are featuring five organizations on the official Unfunded List
+Currently, our evaluation committee is comprised of over 300 members and we are featuring four organizations on the official Unfunded List

 If you have a great idea and you have written it down then we WILL give you feedback.